This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Our goal is to teach clients to be their own experts on mental health.

 We’ve Been Down This Road, We Know What Works

 We find that in the majority of cases of chronic anxiety, there is an accumulation of neurotoxins.
 Typically these include toxic heavy metals in the anxious individual.
-Until purged, these trapped toxins over-stimulate their nervous system.
-Add to that increasing demand at work, floundering relationships, and other external stressors.
+Until purged, these trapped toxins may over-stimulate the nervous system.
+Add to that other stressors such as increasing demands at work, floundering relationships, financial or other upheavals.
 All of it can be too overwhelming.
-Often this is when they go to the doctor who prescribes anti-anxiety medication.
-This is our most common class of medications addressed, as without support, coming off benzodiazepine drugs can be very difficult.
-We can help you get off benzodiazepines with little discomfort and provide many newly learned skills so that you can live without ongoing anxiety or the need for medication.
+Often this is when a person goes to the doctor who prescribes anti-anxiety medication.
+Benzodiazepines are our most common class of medications we address.
+Coming off benzos without support can be extremely difficult.
+We can help you get off benzodiazepines with less discomfort and provide many newly learned skills so that you can live without ongoing anxiety or the need for medication.

 Alternatives to Benzodiazepines at Alternative to Meds Center

 Our programs are delivered in a pristine, comfortable inpatient social setting.
-Often, the camaraderie found in a group of like-minded individuals provides support and confidence in persevering through to a successful outcome.
-Although the therapeutic and clinical aspects of the programs are all about precision, relaxation and positive focus are also important ingredients to healing.
-2, 3, 5 For example, the center’s locale offers many opportunities for easy walking trails in the red rock mountains, stunning photo ops, visiting the shops and galleries of Sedona’s artisan-based community, and many other pleasant excursions to choose from.
+The camaraderie found in a group of like-minded individuals can provide support and confidence in persevering through to a successful outcome.
+Although the therapeutic and clinical aspects of the programs are all about precision, bear in mind that mindful relaxation and positive focus are also important ingredients to healing.
+2,3,5 For example, the center’s locale offers many opportunities for easy walking trails in the beautiful red rock mountains, stunning photo ops, visiting the shops and galleries of Sedona’s artisan-based community, and so many other pleasant excursions to choose from.

 This content has been reviewed and approved by a licensed physician.